 - Certain occupations with higher risk of exposures, including some healthcare workers and first responders.
 Testing for these individuals is arranged through their employer.

-Also, make sure to review our Isolation and Quarantine page for safety information on what to do while you wait for your test results.
+Also, make sure to review our Testing webpage for information about what to do while waiting for your test results.

 Learn more about COVID-19 testing in Marin County by visiting our Testing Information webpage.

-Please read Marin County’s At Home Quarantine & Isolation Safety guidance document for important information and practical tips.
+Please read the CDC Quarantine and Isolation webpage for more information and practical tips.

 As defined by the CDC, a Person Under Investigation (PUI) is any person currently under investigation for having the virus that causes COVID-19.
-A Person Under Investigation should be directed to COVID testing and quarantine under the guidance of their health care professional or Marin Public Health.
+A PUI should be directed to COVID testing and quarantine under the guidance of their health care professional or Marin Public Health.

 Source: CDC, Marin HHS